RyanTDL/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it.
 6. Refer to the [Features](#Features) section below for an overview of all valid commands.

+# Warning
+Do NOT manually tamper with the .txt files in the data folder - `Flirt and Fork` will refuse to cooperate with you if you choose to violate this rule.

 ## Features

 This section provides an overview of the available commands in the application, grouped by their functionality.
 Detailed usage instructions for each command can be found in the [Usage](#Usage) section.